DevMountain/react-intro-class/README.md

 * Assign the new variable `display` a value:
   * If `this.state.display` is `"0"` then `display` should equal `num`
   * Otherwise `display` should equal `this.state.display` + `num`
-* Modify `this.setState` to update display:
-  * If `this.state.display` is less than 13 characters then update with the new `display` variable.
+* If `this.state.display` is less than 13 characters, update the state's display value to `display`.
+Otherwise, don't update it.
-  * Otherwise update with the current value of `this.state.display`.

 ### Solution